GabrielAmazonas/pucrio-dsa-dataengineering/README.md

     </div>

 #### Modeling and Loading
-4. The data is read from the Object Storage and transformed using the pandas Python library to match a star schema.
+4. The data is read from the Object Storage and transformed using a Python script to match a star schema.
 The transformations needed, identified on the data quality checks are also executed at this stage.
-Finally, this scripts write the tables to the Data Warehouse layer (PostgreSQL), creating the tables and the relations between then. this code is available at mageai/postgreql_data_loader.py
+Finally, these scripts write the tables to the Data Warehouse layer (PostgreSQL), creating the tables and the relations between them. this code is available at mageai/postgreql_data_loader.py

     <div style="text-align: center;">